Skip to content

 Step 1Open Windows Terminal

 Right-click the Start button and choose Windows Terminal.
-You can also open Windows Terminal guide if you want help.
+Review the Windows Terminal guide for assistance launching the console.

 Step 2Use the Commands

-To turn on auto-unlock for a drive (replace E with your drive letter):
+To turn on auto-unlock for a target partition (replace E with the correct drive letter):

 💻Code